Revisiting McFadden's correction factor for sampling of alternatives in multinomial logit and mixed multinomial logit models: Sampling of alternatives in Bayesian MMNL

 \subsection{Bayesian estimation of MMNL models under sampling of alternatives}

-Returning back to the challenge of estimating choice models with large choice sets $C_{n}$, note that the MNL likelihood function is only part of Step 3.
+Returning back to the challenge of estimating choice models with large choice sets, note that the MNL choice probability is only part of Step 3 of the GS.
 Once a draw for $\beta_{n} \forall n$ is taken Steps 1 and 2 are not influenced by the choice set size.
-Hence, the computational challenge arises in Step 3 where we aim to approximate $p(\beta_{n}|Y_{n},C_{n})$ by using a subset $D_{n}$ of the full choice set, including the chosen alternative.
+Hence, sampling of alternatives may be able to address the computational challenge arising in Step 3 of the GS by approximating the conditional posterior density $p(\beta_{n}|Y_{n},C_{n},\theta)$ by $p(\beta_{n}|Y_{n},D_{n},\theta)$.